mbeddr/mps-platform-docs/src/doc/docs/aspects/migration.md

 ## General

+Migrations are necessary as part of languages that change over time.
+Don't create migrations when you are still in the development phase and don't need to execute them.
+When using the *Refactoring* menu in a language, deselect *Write migration script*, and *Write refactoring log* to not create migrations.

 !!! question "How do I search for instances of a deprecated concept?"

     - [Migrations: Searching for instances](https://specificlanguages.com/posts/2022-06/01-migrations-searching-for-instances/){{ blog('sl') }}